Total Request Live: Pop princesses

 Pop singers like Britney Spears, Christina Aguilera, Mandy Moore and Jessica Simpson all made their music debuts on TRL as well.
 Spears, Aguilera, and Simpson would often appear as guests and their music videos would receive regular airplay.
-Simpson’s video "Irresistible" reached number two on the countdown in 2001.
+Simpson's video "Irresistible" reached number two on the countdown in 2001.
 Shakira made her English-language pop debut with "Whenever, Wherever", and saw regular number one spot status with the songs "Objection (Tango)", "La Tortura" (the first only Spanish-speaking song to reach number one on the countdown), and "Hips Don't Lie".
 Mandy Moore saw success on the show with her debut single's "Candy" in 1999 and "I Wanna Be with You", but did not score her first number-one video until her 2002 single "Crush".

-Jessica Simpson's younger sister Ashlee Simpson is another pop singer that has had success on TRL.
+Ashlee Simpson is another pop singer that has had success on TRL.
 Ashlee would go on to score two videos in the number one spot with "Boyfriend" and "Invisible."
 The artist with the most retired videos is Britney Spears with 13 videos retired, an honorary retired video ("I'm a Slave 4 U"), and three videos retired number one.
 A "pop princess" streak occurred in March 2007, where the number one and number two spots were women for every show.
 There was no other month in the history of TRL where every show had a woman at the top spot.